Last Modified: 29 Feb 2016

 This morning we will drive 285kms from Jaisalmer to another famous Rajasthani city, Jodphur.
 En route to Jodphur we will make our visit to the Sambhali Trust project (a charitable project that works for the empowerment of women and girls in Rajasthan), where we will learn about the efforts of the project and make a group donation from the kitty.

-After our visit we will make our way to our local guest house in Jodphur where will spend the night.
+After our visit we will make our way to our accommodation that has been set up by local families in their own homes for visitors..

 Drive time - 5-7 hours, depending on the length of the visit to the Sambhali Trust.

-On Day 7 we will be in and around Jodphur.
+On the following day we will be in and around Jodphur.
 In the morning we will visit the Meherangarh Fort and Palace, before splitting up into 2 or 3 small groups for our homestays.

 After breakfast we set off for a 260km drive to Udaipur, visiting the Jain Temple at Ranakpur en route.
 We will have 3 nights in Udaipur, giving us plenty of time to discover this amazing, romantic Rajasthani city.